thenumbernine/zeta-lua/zeta/README.txt

 TODO list

+next: add next cave section
+	and some more cave monsters

 - go ahead and put ext & vec on global namespace.  they're probably already there.
 - merge grenade items and grenade shots. make grenade launchers shoot the item itself